schlade/portfolio/README.md

-# portfolio
+# Portfolio

-Online Portfolio with CV and contact tab
+An online portfolio of my work.

+Site includes: about me, portfolio, CV, contact